pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Blessed is the man who, having nothing to say, abstains from giving wordy evidence of the fact."
 --George Elliot

+"What we fear of doing most is usually what we most need to do."
+--Ralph Waldo Emerson

 "What lies behind us and what lies before us are small matter compared to what lies in us."
 --Ralph Waldo Emerson